bandada-infra/bandada/CONTRIBUTING.md

 #### Scope

-The scope could be anything specifying place of the commit change.
+The scope could be anything specifying the place of the commit change.
 In a monorepo, it could be the name of the package or project affected.

 #### Subject